urd00m/rostalker/README.md

 1. Communicate custom messages
 2. test out the rostopic feature, does it go both ways? can the master be told information from the slave and vice versa?

+# Turtletest commands
+Master:
+rosrun turtlesim turtlesim_node

+Slave:
+rosrun turtletest movement_talker

+The turlte should start moving in a circle on the gui

 # Install

 ROS kinetic on ubuntu 16.04 LTS is required